joreilly/GalwayBus/README.md

 [![Get it on Google Play](https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png)](https://play.google.com/store/apps/details?id=com.surrus.galwaybus)

+### Jetpack Compose

+The Jetpack Compose version of app is in separate `android-app` module and is still work in progress.
+The existing `app` module (based on fragments/layouts etc) is what's currently used for version in Play Store.

 ### Kotlin Multiplatform

 Currently this project is being mostly used as platform to explore some of the relatively new Kotlin Multiplatform capabilities.
-There is now **kotlin-multiplatform** `ShareCode` module for example and some sample iOS apps in `ios` folder.
-Have also written a couple of post about some of my experiences doing this so far
+There is now **Kotlin Multiplatform** `ShareCode` module for example and some sample iOS apps in `ios` folder.
+Have also written a couple of posts about some of my experiences doing this so far

 * [SwiftUI meets Kotlin Multiplatform!](https://johnoreilly.dev/2019/06/08/swiftui-meetings-kotlin-multiplatform.html)
 * [Introduction to Multiplatform Persistence with SQLDelight](https://johnoreilly.dev/posts/sqldelight-multiplatform/)